Justification of Red List category

-With a severe lack of data on the species it is difficult to assess what causes population declines in erect-crested penguins (Davis 2013).
-The absence of introduced terrestrial predators disrupting penguin populations on the mainland point towards sea-based issues, which most likely consist of changes in marine productivity due to ocean warming and, potentially, fisheries interactions (Trathan et al. 2015).
+With a severe lack of data on the species it is difficult to assess what causes population declines (Davis 2013).
+The absence of introduced terrestrial predators disrupting penguin populations on the mainland points towards sea-based threats, which most likely consist of changes in marine productivity due to ocean warming and, potentially, interactions with fisheries (Trathan et al. 2015).

 Conservation Actions Underway

 Both islands are Nature Reserves and part of a World Heritage Site designated in 1998.
 Opportunistic monitoring of population size takes place.